shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ![](media/hotspot-connections.jpg)

-Hotspot mode works with the Raspberry Pi Zero, but a adaptor cable is needed to convert from the micro USB port on the RPi Zero to the full size USB plug on the radio's programming cable.
+Hotspot mode works with the Raspberry Pi Zero, but an adaptor cable is needed to convert from the micro USB port on the RPi Zero to the full size USB plug on the radio's programming cable.

 In the PiStar Configuration screen, select “OpenGD77 DMR hotspot (USB)” as the modem type.